 Go to the Environmental Review Tool (ERT) (Consult with TDEC DNA via an Environmental Review Report, which includes lists of rare species documented from within 1- and 4- miles of the project area, recommendations for how to determine if those species are present at a site, and other resources.
 Data Services fee of $275 applies per project)

-The Natural Heritage Program currently tracks over 1100 rare and endangered plant and animal species as well as hundreds of conservation sites across the state.
-This information is collected through ongoing research and field investigations by the Division and other scientists from across the State, as well as from scientific literature, museum collections, and other sources and is continually analyzed and updated.
-Natural Heritage data is not only important in identifying areas of ecological significance for conservation and restoration activities, but is also a valuable tool in the environmental review process.
+The Tennessee Department of Environment and Conservation - Division of Natural Areas (TDEC-DNA) currently tracks over 1,100 rare and endangered plant and animal species as well as hundreds of conservation sites across the state.
+The Division and other scientists collect this information through ongoing research and field investigations and from scientific literature, museum collections, and other sources.
+We continually analyze and update the database.
+The data are not only important in identifying areas of ecological significance for conservation and restoration activities, but are also useful in the environmental review process.